- main page

 Advanced - Climbing Specialist - Date Posted: - Aug 13, 2014

 Pleae refer to Techincal Requirements for Specialists Positions for a thorough description of requirements for this postion.

 Advanced - River Specialist - Date Posted: - Aug 13, 2014

 North Carolina Outward Bound River Specialists must meet all the basic requirement of an Instructor.
 River Specialist support extend to wilderness courses in delivering professional whitewater paddling instruction.
-River Specialists will have experience managing groups on moving water, teach tandem and solo canoe skills on class I-III rivers, and hold ACA level 4 certification in tandem and solo whitewater canoeing as well as Swiftwater Rescue training.
+River Specialists will have experience managing groups on moving water, teaching tandem and solo canoe skills on class I-III rivers, and hold ACA level 4 certification in tandem and solo whitewater canoeing as well as Swiftwater Rescue training.